killthekitten/kirshatrov-com/_posts/2021-07-21-quick-ruby-script-in-k8s.md

 published: true
 ---

-Sometimes I find myself in need of running some Ruby script on a live Kubernetes cluster.
+Sometimes I find myself in need of running a Ruby script on a live Kubernetes cluster.
 In today's example, it had to do with generating load on MySQL, which was tricker to do from my laptop.
-The script had to run close to where the workload runs in the cluster.
+The script had to run close to the workload in the cluster.

 I'm lazy and having to build and push a Docker container with my script would be a lot of extra work.